MicrosoftDocs/visualstudio-docs/mac/refactoring.md

    ![Light bulb with mouse hovering](media/refactoring-lightbulb-hover.png)

-- Light bulbs and screwdrivers appear in the left margin of the editor when you move the caret into a line of code for which a Quick Action is available.
+- Light bulbs and screwdrivers appear in the left margin of the editor when you move the caret into a line of code for which a Quick Action or Refactoring is available.

 - Press **Option (⌥)**+**Enter** anywhere on a line to see a list of available Quick Actions and refactorings.